Elvis557/PERSONAL-WEBSITE/README.md

 ✅ Dark/light mode (if implemented)
 ✅ Project showcase with images and links
 ✅ About Me section
-✅ Contact form (optional integration with EmailJS)
+✅ Contact form (integration with EmailJS)
 ✅ Clean, accessible UI

 ---